cloud-gov/product/.github/ISSUE_TEMPLATE/pages-3-zendesk-sync.md

 # Pages/Zendesk user, role, and org sync

+## Export organization, user, and role information from Pages Admin

+- In Pages Admin, navigate to the Reports section
+- View the Organizations report, and download a CSV export
+- View the Users report, and download a CSV export

+## Prepare and import CSV data into ZenDesk

+- _TO DO_

 ## Acceptance criteria

 - [ ] Orgs in Zendesk match current Pages orgs